aaronbutler/frontend-nanodegree-mobile-portfolio/README.md

 * It was clearly unnecessary to have 200 pizzas.
 I first created a fixed position div with a black background.
 Then I created a single row of 6 pizzas in col-xs-2 cells directly in the html.
 I then cloned that row based on the size of the viewport, where each row takes up 256px of vertical space.
 I tested screens with 3 rows and with 6 rows.
 This immediately improved the initial page load time (not needed for the project, but what the heck).
 I also made a small version of the pizza image rather than retrieve a large image then scale it down.
 Putting the pizza images in bootstrap cells certainly made for more attractive code and it helped me better understand bootstrap (Daniel, our nanodegree guide, also helped a lot with this), but it is not clear that it helped with performance.
 However, it apparently didn't cause too much harm either.
 * It was unnecessary to calculate the possible phase shifts for each moving pizza, as there were only 5 possible values.
 So I moved that out of the for loop in updatePosition.
 * I used transform=translateX to move the pizzas from their initial position in their cells, as that is more efficient than left.
-I used the Pauls article from above, and also used Paul Lewis' code almost verbatim from
-[Animations - Debouncing Scrolls](http://www.html5rocks.com/en/tutorials/speed/animations/)
-to debounce the scroll events.
+I used the Pauls article from above.
+* I used Paul Lewis' code almost verbatim from [Animations - Debouncing Scrolls](http://www.html5rocks.com/en/tutorials/speed/animations/) to debounce the scroll events with efficient use of requestAnimationFrame.
 * I noticed that composited layer borders were moving every time a pizza moved off screen, triggering a full layer repaint.
 So I put the will-change:transform attribute on those pizzas, and the paints only happen along the trajectory of the moving pizzas.
 I did not add and remove will-change with javascript despite the recommendations to do so in the class and on
 [CSS will-change](https://dev.opera.com/articles/css-will-change-property/)
 because that didn't seem necessary from my testing and it did seem hackish and in violation of separation of code between display and functionality.